 Vocational Education and Training (VET) is learning that is directly related to work.
-VET programs allow students to complete nationally recognised qualifications developed by industry to give them the skills and knowledge they need to work in a particular job.
-VET courses are available at Certificate I, II, III, IV or Diploma level.
+VET programs allow students to complete nationally recognised qualifications developed by industry to give them the skills and knowledge they need to work in a particular job; students are able to access qualifications at a Certificate I, II, III, IV or Diploma level.
 Students who are considering a vocational pathway, or those looking for vocational skills to complement a tertiary education pathway, can undertake VET at school:

-Details of these courses, including costs, are provided in the course overviews in this handbook.
-Students should note that VET courses are completed earlier than General or Applied Syllabus subjects with the Diploma of Business year and the Certificate II in Engineering Pathways/Certificate III being completed by September of the student’s final year.
+Details of these courses, including costs, are provided via the subject selection page.
+Students should note that VET courses are completed earlier than General or Applied Syllabus subjects, with the Diploma of Business year and the Certificate II in Engineering Pathways/Certificate III being completed by September of the student’s final year.